Re-Animator: Limited Edition – Arrow Video (Blu-ray)

 Summary:

 Re-Animator was directed by Stuart Gordon, who is best known for his adaptations of the literary works of H.P.
 Lovecraft.
-Key collaborators on Re-Animator include cinematographer Mac Ahlberg (The Seduction, House), composer Richard Band (The House on Sorority Row, Puppetmaster), and producer Brian Yuzna (Society, Bride of Re-Animator).
+His other notable films are From Beyond, Dolls, and Dagon.

-Though there have been numerous cinematic adaptations of the literary works of H.P.
-Lovecraft, the end results have, more often than not, lived up to the stories that they were adapted from or drew inspiration from.
-And by the 1980s, things looked bleak for fans of H.P.
-Lovecraft who were hoping for a cinematic adaptation that captured the essence of his literary works.
-This brings us to Stuart Gordon’s adaptation of Herbert West's Reanimator, a film that has since become regarded as the best cinematic adaptation of H.P.
+Although there have been numerous film adaptations of H.P.
+Lovecraft's literary works, the final results have frequently failed to capture the essence of the stories that inspired them.
+By the 1980s things looked bleak for fans of H.P.
+Lovecraft who were hoping for a cinema adaptation that perfectly captured the vibe of his literary works.
+This brings us to Stuart Gordon’s adaptation of Herbert West—Reanimator, a film that has since become regarded as the best cinematic adaptation of H.P.
 Lovecraft’s literary works.

-Content-wise, Re-Animator perfectly balances H.P.
-Lovecraft’s cosmic sense of wonder and dark sense of humor that is rooted in the macabre.
-And right from the get-go, Re-Animator announces that it is a film that is content on relying on all too familiar tropes of the horror film genre.
-One of its greatest strengths is its no-holds-barred approach to depicting mayhem.
+Content-wise, Re-Animator skillfully balances H.P.
+Lovecraft’s cosmic sense of wonder with a dark sense of humor that is deeply rooted in the macabre.
+From the very beginning, Re-Animator makes it clear that it is willing to embrace the well-worn tropes of the horror genre.
+Its unflinching approach to portraying mayhem stands out as one of its greatest strengths.

 Arrow Video gives Re-Animator its best home video release to date, highly recommended.